-''' Ptr<LteHelper> lteHelper = CreateObject<LteHelper> (); lteHelper->SetSchedulerAttribute("nMux", UIntegerValue(yourvalue)); // the maximum number of UE selected lteHelper->SetSchedulerAttribute("PssFdSchedulerType", StringValue("CoItA")); // PF scheduler type = '''
+Ptr<LteHelper> lteHelper = CreateObject<LteHelper> (); lteHelper->SetSchedulerAttribute("nMux", UIntegerValue(yourvalue)); // the maximum number of UE selecteHelper->SetSchedulerAttribute("PssFdSchedulerType", StringValue("CoItA")); // PF scheduler type in the scheduler of the '''

 In TBFQ, default values of debt limit and credit limit are set to -5Mb and 5Mb respectively based on paper [FABokhari2009].
 Current implementation does not consider credit threshold (C = 0).
 In PSS, if user does not define nMux, PSS will set this value to half of total UE.
 The default FD scheduler is PFsch.